AdvoScale/laravel-homework-ws/README.md

 Have a look on who to pass data do blade components and how to query/filter [eloquent models](https://laravel.com/docs/10.x/eloquent).

-### Bonus Task: Implement a Task Priority
+### One More Task: Implement a Task Priority

-_This task is optional and created for people who are already familiar with Laravel.
-If you are not familiar with Laravel, you can skip this task._
+_This task is optional and created for people who are already familiar with Laravel or who want to show off their skills._

 The list of tasks should be sorted by priority.
 The priority of a task can be either `low`, `medium` or `high`.
 You are free to decide how to implement this feature and how to display the priority in the list of tasks.